 Lobel has authored several books, including Success Without Victory: Lost Legal Battles and the Long Road to Justice in America, as well as numerous articles on international and constitutional law in publications including Yale Law Journal, Harvard International Law Journal, Cornell Law Review, University of Pennsylvania Law Review and Virginia Law Review.
 In 2007, Lobel co-authored the award winning book, Less Safe, Less Free: Why America is Losing the War on Terror with Professor David Cole, which won the first Roy C. Palmer Civil Liberties Prize for exemplary scholarship exploring the tension between civil liberties and national security.
 Lobel’s article, entitled, Preventive Paradigm and the Perils of Ad Hoc Balancing was selected by Oxford University Press as one of the Top Ten Global Justice Law Review Articles in 2007.

 Dustin McDaniel is the Executive Director of ALC, and is a licensed attorney in the Commonwealth of Pennsylvania.
-He is a 2012 graduate of the University of Pittsburgh School of Law, where he received the Faculty Award for Excellence in Legal Scholarship (2012), and the CALI Award for Constitutional Law (2009).
-He is also a 2012 graduate of the University of Pittsburgh School of Public and International Affairs, earning a Masters degree with a concentration in Security & Intelligence Studies.
+He is a 2012 graduate of the University of Pittsburgh School of Law, and the University of Pittsburgh School of Public and International Affairs.